Christine De Luca

-Christine De Luca (born April 8, 1947) is a Scottish poet and writer from Shetland, who writes in both English and Shetland dialect.
+Christine De Luca (born 4 April 1947) is a Scottish poet and writer from Shetland, who writes in both English and Shetland dialect.
 (Note: De Luca frequently refers to Shetland dialect as Shetlandic, however, this term is considered controversial and is commonly disliked by native speakers.)
 From 2014 to 2017, she was Edinburgh Makar (Poet Laureate for the City of Edinburgh).
 Several of her collections have won awards or have been short-listed for awards.
 She is widely translated and has been involved in numerous translation activities.
 She is also an active collaborator with musicians and visual artists; and has been one of the Shore Poets for over 30 years, a group of poets who organise monthly poetry/music events in Edinburgh.

 Early life and education

-De Luca was born Christine Pearson in Walls, Shetland.
+De Luca was born Christine Pearson in Walls, Shetland and grew up in Walls.
 Her father, Sandy Pearson, was the headmaster of Happyhansel Junior Secondary School in Shetland.
 De Luca moved to Edinburgh in her late teens to study at University of Edinburgh.
 After graduation, she taught high school for several years and later obtained a master's degree in Educational Research in 1980.